Luna-1: USSR launches the first artificial planet

-55 years ago, the USSR launched the first spacecraft beyond the Earth orbit into a trajectory around the Sun.
-The E1 No. 4 probe was designed to hit the Moon but missed due to navigation errors.
+On Jan.
+2, 1959, the USSR launched the first spacecraft beyond the Earth orbit into a trajectory around the Sun.
+The E1 No. 4 probe was designed to hit the Moon but missed it due to navigational errors.

 Preparations for the launch of the E1 No. 4 lunar probe were hindered by the New Year celebrations on Dec.
 31, 1958, formally, still a work day.
 On the morning of January 1, 1959, as the launch vehicle with the spacecraft was rolled out from the assembly building at Site 2 to the launch pad, an officer responsible for tracking the mission remembered running from one mobile ground station trailer to another to fill in for his "out-of-commission" colleagues.
 Nevertheless, all final tests and telemetry processing were completed successfully and the launch vehicle was cleared for fueling and liftoff next evening.
 (202)